Gagliole: Three Authentic Expressions of Tuscany

 On the contrary, it’s contribution is complementary as it brings additional complexity; whether that be a little deeper colour, some ripe plum fruit and rose-like aroma.
 There’s the addition of some star anise, tobacco and graphite-like minerality too.
 That complements Sangiovese’s acidity and red fruits, resulting in a balanced and seamless blend.
 Neither is the barrel work heavy-handed either – a little coffee and cocoa in the mix are all.

 Valletta is still young and will develop more complexity over the next four or five years.
 It’s a more “serious” expression for mid-term drinking.
-It’s €25.00 from the winery and £28.48 in the UK.
+It’s €25.00 from the winery and £28.48 in the UK at Independent Wine.

 Valletta reminded me of a Tuscan Sunday lunch held outdoors with Italian friends.
 Beef Carpaccio was on the menu, as were roast meats.
 They’ll work particularly nicely.